tuan188/MGiGen/README.md

 Finish!
 ```

 ### 1.2.
-List template:
+List Template:

+The List Template shows a list of items in the UITableView or UICollectionView.

-Copy model to the pasteboard (clipboard) then use command:
+Copy the model to the pasteboard (clipboard) then run the command:

 ```
 $ igen template -list <Scene_Name> [--section] [--collection]
 ```

-*Option*:
+**Option**:

---section: Display a list of items with header sections.
+--section: Show a list of items with header sections.

 --collection: Use UICollectionView instead of UITableView

 For example :

 Copy the following text to the pasteboard:

 ```
 struct Product {
     let id: Int